JLRipley314/TeukEvolution.jl/README.md

 ## Initial data

-There are choices of initial data.
+There are two choices of initial data.

 * Gaussian pulse initial data.

 * Quasinormal mode initial data.
-This is generated with [TeukolskyQNMFunctions.jl](https://github.com/JLRipley314/TeukolskyQNMFunctions.jl).
+These need to be read in from HDF5 files that are generated with [TeukolskyQNMFunctions.jl](https://github.com/JLRipley314/TeukolskyQNMFunctions.jl).

 ## Visualization